 “Why did the man put his car in the oven?
 He wanted a hot rod.”

-Then the kids would beg for quarters and run off to play in the arcade while parents talked over pitchers of pop and beer.
+Then the kids would beg for quarters and run off to play in the arcade, while parents talked over pitchers of pop and beer.

-My brothers needed to be told when the pizza had arrived because they were immersed in the game room; however, I was only too aware.
+My brothers needed to be told when the pizza had arrived because they were immersed in the game room.
+However, I was only too aware.

 My favorite spot at Happy Joe’s was the platform and window where you could watch the pizza being made.
 I’d gaze at the pizza makers, pulling and stretching the dough and then loading it with toppings.
 It was like the original YouTube cooking show.